Milenski1987/SoftUni-Python-Basics-Course/README.md

+## Python Basics 09.2024

-### In this repository there are my solutions to tasks from the Python Basics course.
+In this repository there are my solutions to tasks from the Python Basics course.

 ## Contents: